modxcms/teleport/README.md

 # Teleport

-A packaging toolkit for MODX Revolution
+Teleport is a packaging toolkit for MODX Revolution.

+You can use Teleport to Extract and Inject custom transport packages that are defined by a configurable Extract template known as a `tpl`.
+These transport packages can contain anything from an entire snapshot of a MODX site to one specific file or database record from the site.

 ## Requirements

 In order to use Teleport, your environment must at least meet the following requirements:

-* PHP >= 5.3
+* PHP >= 5.3.3
-* MODX Revolution >= 2.1
+* MODX Revolution >= 2.1 (MySQL)

 You must also be able to run PHP using the CLI SAPI.

+At the current time, Teleport only supports MySQL deployments of MODX Revolution.

+Usage on Linux environments with the PHP posix extension can take advantage of advanced user-switching features.

+Teleport strives to be a multi-platform tool, and currently works equally well in Linux and OS X environments.
+Windows support is unknown at this time; Windows contributors wanted.

 ## Installation

-There a two methods for installing Teleport.
+There are several methods for installing Teleport.
+Using either method described below, make sure you are running teleport as the same user PHP runs as when executed by the web server.
+Failure to do so can leave your site files with incorrect file ownership, preventing the MODX application from running properly on the web.

-### Download and Install Phar Archive
+### Download and Install Phar

+1. Create a directory for teleport to live and work in and cd to that directory, e.g.
+    `mkdir teleport/ && cd teleport/`
+2. Download the latest [`teleport.phar`](http://modx.s3.amazonaws.com/releases/teleport/teleport.phar "teleport.phar") executable.
+3. Create a Profile of a MODX site:
+    `php teleport.phar --action=Profile --name="MyMODXSite" --code=mymodxsite --core_path=/path/to/mysite/modx/core/ --config_key=config`
+4. Extract a Snapshot from the MODX site you just profiled:
+    `php teleport.phar --action=Extract --profile=profile/mymodxsite.profile.json --tpl=tpl/develop.tpl.json`

+### Install via Archive and Composer

+1. Create a directory for teleport to live and work in and cd to that directory, e.g.
+    `mkdir ~/teleport/ && cd ~/teleport/`
+2. Download the latest [release of teleport](https://github.com/modxcms/teleport/releases "Teleport releases") or a [zip of master](https://github.com/modxcms/teleport/archive/master.zip "zip of master branch") from GitHub and extract it into the directory you created.
+3. Run composer install to get the dependencies.
+    `composer install`
+4. Create a Profile of a MODX site:
+    `bin/teleport --action=Profile --name="MyMODXSite" --code=mymodxsite --core_path=/path/to/mysite/modx/core/ --config_key=config`
+5. Extract a Snapshot from the MODX site you just profiled:
+    `bin/teleport --action=Extract --profile=profile/mymodxsite.profile.json --tpl=tpl/develop.tpl.json`

-### Install via Composer
+### Install via Git and Composer (for contributors)

+1. Git clone the teleport repository into a directory for teleport to live and work and cd to that directory.
+    `git clone https://github.com/modxcms/teleport.git teleport/ && cd teleport/`
+2. Run composer install to get the dependencies.
+    `composer install`
+3. Create a Profile of a MODX site:
+    `bin/teleport --action=Profile --name="MyMODXSite" --code=mymodxsite --core_path=/path/to/mysite/modx/core/ --config_key=config`
+4. Extract a Snapshot from the MODX site you just profiled:
+    `bin/teleport --action=Extract --profile=profile/mymodxsite.profile.json --tpl=tpl/develop.tpl.json`

 ## Usage

 Before using Teleport with a MODX site, you will need to create a Teleport Profile from the installed site.

-### Profile
+### Create a MODX Site Profile

 You can create a Teleport Profile of an existing MODX site using the following command:

     teleport --action=Profile --name="MySite" --code=mysite --core_path=/path/to/mysite/modx/core/ --config_key=config

-The resulting file would be located at workspace/mysite.profile.json and could then be used for Extract or Inject commands to be run against the site represented in the profile.
+The resulting file would be located at profile/mysite.profile.json and could then be used for Extract or Inject commands to be run against the site represented in the profile.

-### Extract
+### Extract a Snapshot of a MODX Site

 You can Extract a Teleport snapshot from a MODX site using the following command:

-    teleport --action=Extract --profile=workspace/mysite.profile.json --tpl=tpl/develop.tpl.json
+    teleport --action=Extract --profile=profile/mysite.profile.json --tpl=tpl/develop.tpl.json

 The snapshot will be located in the workspace/ directory if it is created successfully.

 You can also Extract a Teleport snapshot and push it to any valid stream target using the following command:

-    teleport --action=Extract --profile=workspace/mysite.profile.json --tpl=tpl/develop.tpl.json --target=s3://mybucket/snapshots/ --push
+    teleport --action=Extract --profile=profile/mysite.profile.json --tpl=tpl/develop.tpl.json --target=s3://mybucket/snapshots/ --push

 In either case, the absolute path to the snapshot is returned by the process as the final output.
 You can use this as the path for an Inject source.

 _NOTE: The workspace copy is removed after it is pushed unless you pass --preserveWorkspace to the CLI command_

-### Inject
+### Inject a Snapshot into a MODX Site

 You can Inject a Teleport snapshot from any valid stream source into a MODX site using the following command:

-    teleport --action=Inject --profile=workspace/mysite.profile.json --source=workspace/mysite_develop-120315.1106.30-2.2.1-dev.transport.zip
+    teleport --action=Inject --profile=profile/mysite.profile.json --source=workspace/mysite_develop-120315.1106.30-2.2.1-dev.transport.zip

 _NOTE: If the source is not within the workspace/ directory a copy will be pulled to that location and then removed after the Inject completes unless --preserveWorkspace is passed_